 The theoretical considerations of the previous section motivate an Occam's razor approach to tracking.
 Among all the candidate paths meeting the spatial resolution bound, a piecewise linear approximation that uses a minimal number of segments has the advantage of compact representation as well as accurate velocity estimation.
-Using the notation of Section 2, we know that the target is constrained to lie in region $F_i$ during the time interval $[t_i, t{i+1}]$ , where $\{t_i\}$ are the time instants at which there are changes in the bit vector of sensor outputs.
-We formally define a localization region $F_i$ , corresponding to an interval $[t_i, t{i+1})$ , as follows, dropping the subscript j for convenience.
+Using the notation of Section 2, we know that the target is constrained to lie in region F_j during the time interval $[t_j, t{j+1}]$, where $\{t_j\}$ are the time instants at which there are changes in the bit vector of sensor outputs.
+We formally define a localization region F_j , corresponding to an interval $[t_j, t{j+1})$, as follows, dropping the subscript j for convenience.
 Let I be the subset of sensors whose binary output is 1 during the relevant interval, and let Z be the remaining sensors whose binary output is 0 during this interval.
-Then the region F of the plane to which the target can be localized during this interval is given as: